globewalldesk/revuu/README.md

 ## Development to do list

+* Finish major refactoring/cleanup/editing in preparation for directory-based tasks.
-* Major improvement would be a feature to let user write and run Rails thangs and play with CSS, HTML, and web-based JavaScript.
+* Directory-based tasks: let users do tasks that make changes to Rails apps, play with CSS, HTML, and web-based JavaScript, and other directory-based apps.
-* Refactoring/cleanup/editing still needed; begin by cleaning up task creation.
-* Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.
-Think through the flow.
-* Test with Java; write supporting code so it's more feasible to use with Java.
-* Add wrapper code for C?
-Think about this.
+* Eventually, distribute files into subdirectories of 100 apiece based on IDs.
+* Add a "sort by date added" or "sort by ID" feature.
+* Make some archive safety improvements/clarifications.
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).

-## MVC refactoring notes
+## Programmer notes

+If Rubyists want to help out, I'd be very happy.

 In order to make the codebase more maintainable, I did a major refactoring.
-My strategy is (1) move the various helper code to "controller" and "view" modules associated with "models," although the controller and view code will be in modules rather than classes, (2) starting from the basic classes App, TaskList, and Task, I will add a few more classes corresponding to major data-and-method groupings, such as Lang and Archiv.
+My strategy was (1) move the various helper code to "controller" and "view" modules associated with "models," although the controller and view code are in modules rather than classes, (2) starting from the basic classes App, TaskList, and Task, I added a few more classes corresponding to major data-and-method groupings, such as Lang and Archiv.

 ## Version notes